bitnami/containers/bitnami/tomcat/README.md

-# Bitnami package for Apache Tomcat
+# Bitnami Secure Image for Apache Tomcat

 ## What is Apache Tomcat?